bgwilson12/Final-Capstone/README.md

 # Final-Capstone
 This project attempts to identify students who have utilized a ghost writer for their college essays in Academic Contract Cheating.
 The data was scraped from the internet with custom web crawlers.

-Here is my project proposal, I think it sums everything up pretty nicely so I'll just post it here.

 ## Final Project Proposal
 The following is my final capstone project proposal for the review of the Thinkful Staff.
 I have included the prompts given in the assignment and will answer each of them individually.